GaloisInc/saw-script/doc/manual/manual.md

 can sometimes be a useful behavior during debugging, or in compositional verification as described later).

-TODO: mention that this automatically checks the safety condition
+The process of verification checks all user-specified postconditions, but also checks that the safety condition (as referred to by `$safety` in `*_symexec`) is valid, and therefore that symbolic execution is always well defined (under the supplied pre-conditions).

 # Compositional Verification